Skip to main content

 Percentages are rounded to the nearest whole number.

-Defining your analysis — the query bar
+Defining your analysis - The query bar

 The query bar contains everything you need to define what you’re measuring and how you’re viewing it.